dompuiu/noteharbor/README.md

 - bundles the current `data/` directory
 - copies bundled data into the user-data folder when the packaged app is newer

+On Windows and macOS, the packaged app can launch its own CDP-enabled Chrome via the "Open Chrome" button next to the URL field, so no manual CDP setup is needed for scraping there.
+See `NOTE_HARBOR_CHROME_PATH` in [Environment variables](#environment-variables) if Chrome isn't found at its standard install location.

 For Windows artifacts, build on Windows:

 ```bash